Akuli/python-tutorial/handy-stuff-strings.md

 Remember that nothing can modify strings in-place.
-Most string methods return a new string, but things like `our_string = our_string.upper()` still work because the new string is assigned to the old variable.
+Most string methods return a new string, but things like `our_string = our_string.upper()` still work because the new string is assigned back to the old variable.

 Here's some of the most commonly used string methods: